Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: A Hausdorff-type metric on the space of Cauchy sets

 By compactness of $S$ we can assume that $x_j \rightarrow x \in S$ and $y_j \rightarrow y \in S$.
 By continuity this implies

 Again by continuity, this implies

-for sufficiently large $k$, a contradiction, as the hypersurfaces $S_{f_k}$ satisfy $d_J(S_{f_k},S_{f_k})=0$ by Lemma \ref{lem:separation}, (ii).
+for sufficiently large $k$, a contradiction, as the hypersurfaces $S_{f_k}$ satisfy $d_J(S_{f_k},S_{f_k})=0$ by Lemma~\ref{lem:separation}, (ii).

-It remains to show that $S_f$ is a Cauchy set.
-For an inextendible timelike curve $\gamma:I \rightarrow M$ in $M$, let $x_k=\gamma(t_k)$ be the intersection of $\gamma$ with $S_{f_k}$.
-Since the $x_k$ are contained in a compact set, they converge along a subsequence to some $x\in S$.
-Since the inextendible curve $\gamma$ leaves every compact set, also the $t_k$ stay in a compact set and hence converge along a subsequence to some $t\in I$ with $\gamma(t)= x \in S$ by continuity.
+It remains to show that $S_f$ is a Cauchy hypersurface.
+For an inextendible timelike curve $\gamma:I \rightarrow M$ in $M$, parametrized by arclength with respect to a complete auxiliary Riemannian metric, let $x_k=\gamma(t_k)$ be the intersection of $\gamma$ with $S_{f_k}$.
+Since the $x_k$ are contained in a compact set, they converge along a subsequence to some $x\in S_f$.
+Since the inextendible curve $\gamma$ is not imprisoned, it leaves every compact set.
+Thus, also the $t_k$ stay in a compact set and hence converge along a subsequence to some $t\in I$ with $\gamma(t)= x \in S_f$ by continuity.

-A globally hyperbolic Lorentzian manifold satisfies all assumptions of Proposition \ref{prp:conditions_compl_metric} except that the inextendible timelike curves cannot be chosen Cauchy complete in general.
+A globally hyperbolic Lorentzian manifold satisfies all assumptions of Proposition~\ref{prp:conditions_compl_metric} except that the inextendible timelike curves cannot be chosen Cauchy complete in general.
 The argument in the last paragraph of Proposition~\ref{prp:conditions_compl_metric} shows that every inextendible timelike curve intersects the $d_J$-limit $S_f$ of the Cauchy hypersurfaces $S_{f_k}$ only once. \end{proof}

-\subsection{Proof of Theorem \ref{thm:metric_properties}}
+\subsection{Proof of Theorem~\ref{thm:metric_properties}}

-By Corollary \ref{cor:inex_timelike}, we can apply Proposition \ref{prp:conditions_ext_metric}, (ii), to deduce that $(\mathcal C_M, d_J)$ is an extended metric space, which is non-empty by Geroch's existence result \cite[Theorem 11]{Ge70}.
-If $M$ is timelike geodesically complete, then every inextendible timelike geodesic, which has constant speed, has infinite length in the future and past directions and is thus Cauchy complete, and thus by Proposition \ref{prp:conditions_ext_metric}, (ii), we know that $(\mathcal C_M^w,d_J)$ is an extended metric space as well.
+By Corollary~\ref{cor:inex_timelike}, we can apply Proposition~\ref{prp:conditions_ext_metric}, (ii), to deduce that $(\mathcal C_M, d_J)$ is an extended metric space, which is non-empty by Geroch's existence result \cite[Theorem 11]{Ge70}.
+If $M$ is timelike geodesically complete, then every inextendible timelike geodesic, which has constant speed by the geodesic equation, has infinite length in the future and past directions and is thus Cauchy complete, and hence by Proposition~\ref{prp:conditions_ext_metric}, (ii), we know that $(\mathcal C_M^w,d_J)$ is an extended metric space as well.